bzbradford/weather-tool/about.md

-Use this tool to easily download hourly weather data for any point in the continental United States.
+Use this tool to easily download hourly weather data for any point in the United States and Canada (below 60°N latitude).
 Weather data is provided by a subscription to IBM's Environmental Intelligence Suite API.
 From this hourly weather data, we compute daily values, moving averages, plant disease risk values, and growing degree days.

 ### Hourly data